giltayar/bilt/docs/monorepo-structure.md

 # Structure of a Bilt monorepo

+In which we understand how Bilt monorepos are structured, and how to structure each NPM package in it.

+## Bilt Monorepos are a set of NPM packages

 A monorepo in Bilt is structured in a simple manner:

 1. Have NPM packages in any folder structure you want.
 I've found that putting all